 Waiting lists will continue to be maintained for all year groups where necessary for children not offered a school place and offered a place at a lower preferred school.
 Placement will be determined by applying the over-subscription criteria.
-They will remain until 1 September 2024 when parents will be asked to confirm in writing their wish to be placed on a newly constructed waiting list.
+They will remain until 1 September 2026 when parents will be asked to confirm in writing their wish to be placed on a newly constructed waiting list.
 Names will be removed from the lists if requested or if the offer of a place that becomes available is not accepted.
 Positions on waiting lists may change due to new applications or revised applications in respect of a change of preferred schools, and precedence is given to those subjects to a direction or an admission in accordance with the In-Year Fair Access Protocol (available from West Berkshire and the School).

-8. Late Applications and applications outside the normal admissions round:
+8. Late applications

-Late applications and applications outside the normal admission round are considered as detailed in the Co-ordinated Scheme.
-Applications received after the deadline for receipt will only be considered after all those received within the deadline.
+Late applications are considered as detailed in the co-ordinated scheme.
+The oversubscription criteria detailed in section 5 above will apply to late admissions however, applications received after the deadline for receipt will only be considered after all those received within the deadline.
 This means that if no places are left after considering applications received within the deadline, the late application will be unsuccessful, even if the child fulfils a higher criterion than that under which places have been offered.
-The oversubscription criteria detailed in section 5 above will apply to late and in year admissions.
-The Governing Board's Admissions Committee will be informed of in year applications.